-If you thought Seattle was the rainiest place in the country, it’s actually Mobile, Alabama with an average of 5.5 feet per year.
+If you thought Seattle was the rainiest place in the country, that’s actually Mobile, Alabama, with an average of 5.5 feet per year.
 But Southern hospitality is on full display in this city of only 192,000.
-Annual expenditures are a mere $38,300 with $6,800 going to rent and $3,000 to groceries.
+Annual expenditures are a mere $38,300, with $6,800 going to rent and $3,000 to groceries.

 San Antonio, Texas

-With annual expenses coming in at only $33,219 and $5,242 on housing, Birmingham’s cost of living is 27 percent below the national average and the cost of healthcare is one of the lowest in America.
-With a population of just over 200,000, it has the small town feel but with plenty of things to do.
+With annual expenses coming in at only $33,219, including $5,242 on housing, Birmingham’s cost of living is 27 percent below the national average, and the cost of healthcare is one of the lowest in America.
+With a population of just over 200,000, it has a small-town feel but plenty of things to do.

 Other Cities worth a look: